 Department of Public Safety

 In many ways, going to college is much like moving into a new community.
-You’ll also want to know that your community is secure and safe.
+You’ll want to know that your community is safe and secure.
 What are the crime statistics?
 Can you walk alone at night without fear?
 Who is there to help you?
-Many parents, as well as students and employees, are concerned about the safety of the college campus.
-Eastern Oklahoma State College strives at all times to create an environment as free as possible from any threats to safety or well-being.
+Many parents, as well as students and employees, are concerned about the safety of our college campus.
+Eastern Oklahoma State College strives at all times to create an environment as free from any threats to safety or well-being.

 Crime is a national problem.
-Fortunately, Eastern Oklahoma State College has not experienced a significant number of sexual assaults, assaults, burglary, and acts of criminal trespass.
-To help prevent such incidents, a competent residence life staff, a professionally trained Public Safety Police force, and the students and employees are responsible for a number of measures to ensure that they and their possessions are protected as completely as possible.
+Fortunately, Eastern Oklahoma State College has not experienced a significant number of sexual assaults, assaults, burglary, or acts of criminal trespass.
+To help prevent such incidents, a competent residence-life staff, a professionally trained police force, students, and employees are responsible for a number of measures to ensure that they and their possessions stay protected.

 Eastern Campus Police Department